-Your content strategy takes into account how your teams will not only use your company’s collective knowledge, but how they will access it, how they’ll learn about it, and how they’ll change it (or add to it).
+Your content strategy takes into account how your teams will not only use your company’s collective knowledge, but how they access, learn about, and manage it.

-We help companies think through how their content is organized so it’s easier to manage, change, and grow.
-From single operations manuals to large file sharing systems and knowledge bases.
+We help companies organize their content so it’s easier to find, use, manage, change, and grow.

 Why Content Strategy Matters